Christian Anders

-Christian Anders (15 January 1945 in Bruck an der Mur, Austria as Antonio Augusto Schinzel-Tenicolo) is an Austrian singer, musician, composer, author and conspiracy theorist.
+Christian Anders (15 January 1945; real name Antonio Augusto Schinzel-Tenicolo) is an Austrian singer, musician, composer, author and conspiracy theorist.

 Life

+Anders was born in Bruck an der Mur, Austria (then part of Nazi Germany).
 In his childhood he lived with his family in Cagliari, Sardinia.
-When he was 10 years old, his family came to Germany and lived in Offenbach am Main.
+When he was 10 years old, his family came to West Germany and lived in Offenbach am Main.
 After school he became an electrician.
 Anders began to sing German schlager songs and was famous as a singer during the 1970s and 1980s.

 In the 1970s he wrote some novels.
 Around 2000 he started writing several books with esoteric and conspiracy theory content under the pseudonym Lanoo.

 Since 2006 Anders has been married to Birgit Diehn.